White paper writer tip #2: Build an argument

 Here are Aristotle’s three elements of persuasion:

-- Logos, the logic or inherent reasonableness of an argument
+- Logos—evidence, logic, or the inherent reasonableness of some point

 For best results, these three elements must be used in the proper proportion, with not too much but not too little of each one.

-Note: To find out more, Google “Aristotle logic” or “Aristotle ethos” and you’ll turn up a wealth of information.
+Note: To find out more, Google “Aristotle elements of persuasion” and you’ll turn up a wealth of information.

 Build an argument tip #2: Use each element in proper proportion

-To me, an ideal mix of these three elements in a white paper is about 60% evidence (ethos), 30% logic (logos), and 10% rhetoric (pathos).
+To me, an ideal mix of these three elements in a white paper is about 80% logos, 10% ethos, and 10% pathos, as shown in the pie chart.

-If you use nothing but a barrage of facts (all ethos), your white paper won’t connect the dots.
+If you use all evidence with no logic, your white paper won’t connect the dots.